preston/fhir-controller/README.md

 When the stack controller loads, must be provided a configuration file either by:

-1. Overriding the `stack.json` file in the base image at image boot time, or
+1. Overwriting the `stack.json` file in the base image at image boot time, or
 1. Using a `url` query string parmater at page load time that points to a valid alternative configuration file, such as `?url=http://your.example.com/stack.json`.

 ### Building Your Own Image Configuration